 Information: Glenville State University varsity athletes compete in NCAA Division II with the exception of boxing which is governed by USA Boxing and acrobatics and tumbling with is governed by NCATA.
+Competitive Dance and Cheerleading are independent sports within the department.
 GSU is a member of the Mountain East Conference for all varsity sports.
-The University sponsors one coed, seven men's, and nine women's varsity sports.
+The University sponsors one co-ed, seven men's, and ten women's sports.